-Environmental Planning staff recommend approval of 25 impact areas (A, B, C, D, F, G, H, I, J, K, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z, and AA) and do not recommend approval of Impact Areas E and L, a trail connection and interior road grading.
-A condition has been included herein, requiring the applicant to provide a SOJ and full evaluation regarding PMA impacts within the planned residential lot area, for Impact Areas E and L, with the acceptance of the PPS when more detailed information is available.
+Staff recommend the approval of 25 impact areas (A, B, C, D, F, G, H, I, J, K, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z, and AA) and do not recommend approval of Impact Areas E and L, a trail connection and interior road grading.
+A condition has been included herein, requiring the applicant to provide a SOJ and full evaluation regarding PMA impacts within the proposed residential lot area, for Impact Areas E and L, with the acceptance of the PPS when more detailed information is available.

 e.
-Historic Preservation-The Planning Board has reviewed and adopts the memorandum dated February 20, 2024 (Smith, Chisholm, and Stabler to Lockhart).
-Historic Preservation staff noted that a Phase I archeology survey was conducted on the subject property, from September to December 2020.
+Historic Preservation-In a memorandum dated February 20, 2024 (Smith, Chisholm, and Stabler to Lockhart), incorporated herein by reference, it was noted that a Phase I archeology survey was conducted on the subject property, from September to December 2020.
 The study consisted of background research and an archeological field survey of the portion of the property planned for development.
 The subject property is located south and west of McKendree Road, and primarily includes fallow agricultural fields, forests, and wooded floodplain.
 The property is characterized by relatively level terrain in the north that slopes gently southward toward Mattawoman Creek and its expansive floodplain.